-The island of Puerto Rico is rich in festivals, traditions, art, and music — but it doesn’t end there.
-Come see how welcoming and enchanting the Island’s culture really is.
+Puerto Rico is rich in festivals, traditions, art, and music — but it doesn’t end there.
+Come see how welcoming and enchanting the Island’s culture is.

-Join the "party in the street" vibe at Fiestas de la Calle San Sebastián in the historic city of Old San Juan or experience traditions like Three Kings' Day that date back to the Island's Spanish history.
+Join the "party in the street" vibe at Fiestas de la Calle San Sebastián in the historic city of Old San Juan or experience traditions like drinking coquito — an eggnog-like cocktail made with rum and coconut — during the holiday season.
 No matter what time of year, culture is present in every corner of this Caribbean paradise.

 Art in Puerto Rico